nekto-kotik/sqlantern-cms-modules/README.md

 Joomla 4.x

 ## SQLantern for OpenCart
-### Before you install
-To install SQLantern in OpenCart 3, a free "Localcopy OCMOD Install Fix" ("localcopy-oc3") modification is **required**.
-Install it first.\
-_("Localcopy OCMOD Install Fix" is not affiliated with SQLantern and its authors; we take no responsibility, try it on a copy of your website first.)_\
-If you get "The directory admin/sqlantern-opencart is not allowed to be written to" error when installing the SQLantern extension, you don't have the "Localcopy Fix".

 ### Installation
 Download `sqlantern_opencart.ocmod.zip` right here on GitHub (from the files list or from the "Releases") or from [sqlantern.com](https://sqlantern.com/).\
 Install it in "Extensions > Installer".\